6 Ways Government Shutdowns Hurt You (Even if You’re Not a Federal Worker)

 During the last shutdown, the State Department continued passport and visa operations because those functions are funded by fees, not government spending.

 We reached out to the National Passport Information Center back in April 2017 when the possibility of a shutdown loomed.
 The representative we spoke to said it’s unclear how a present-day shutdown would affect services, adding that multiple factors go into determining whether you’ll still be able to obtain a passport during a shutdown.

 3. Using Free School Lunch Programs

-4. Signing up for New Social Security Benefits
+4. Signing Up for New Social Security Benefits

 5. Buying a Home

-If you were planning to use a federal loan, like a Federal Housing Administration-insured or a Veterans Affairs loan, to purchase a house, the agencies will still process it — depending on a few factors.
+If you were planning to use a federal loan, like a Federal Housing Administration-insured loan or a Veterans Affairs loan, to purchase a house, the agencies will still process it — depending on a few factors.

 During the 2013 government shutdown, the FHA released an FAQ stating it would still process single-family loans, though it warned that it could take extra time because of a reduced staff.
 Delays could occur for other reasons, like if you need to obtain documents from the IRS.

 Are you a veteran?
 Thankfully, it’s unlikely that a shutdown would affect your VA loans.

 And, perhaps, the worst of all, depending on the time of year and your specific situation: If you’re waiting for a tax refund from the IRS and the government shuts down, you may have to wait until it reopens to get your money.